-HeadStart provides secured loans to finance the construction cost of entry-level homes across Saskatchewan, offering an attractive loan program for Developers/Builders.
-The 10% equity requirement allows Developers/Builders to leverage their available equity capital to build more units then what they would be able to if the builder was subject to the traditional equity requirement.
-The reduction in pre‐sales will reduce upfront costs and delays in construction, keeping the new homes more affordable and meeting the urgent need for housing.
-Allowing up to 25% of the project to be sold for rental purposes provides flexibility necessary for projects to meet housing needs in high-growth communities with a need for multi-purpose projects.
+HeadStart provided secured loans to finance the construction of entry-level homes across Saskatchewan.
+The 10% equity requirement allowed Developers/Builders to leverage their available equity capital to build more units then they would have otherwise been able to finance.
+The ability to begin construction without upfront pre‐sales reduced upfront costs and delays in construction, keeping the new homes more affordable and meeting the urgent need for housing.
+Allowing up to 25% of the project to be sold for rental purposes provided flexibility necessary for projects to meet housing needs in high-growth communities with a need for multi-purpose projects.

-All Municipalities in the province are eligible to apply in support of construction financing loans to proven Builders and Developers they felt offered the best projects for their communities.
+All Municipalities in the province were eligible to apply on behalf of Builders and Developers they felt offered the best projects for their communities.

-The funding comes from the Federal Government’s Federal Immigrant Investment Program over the first five years of the program and must be repaid to the Federal Government five years after it is received, during years 6-10 of the program.
+The funding came from the Federal Government’s Federal Immigrant Investment Program over the first five years of the program and will be repaid to the Federal Government five years after it is received, during years 6-10 of the program.
 The Provincial Government has established the Saskatchewan Immigrant Investor Fund Inc. (SIIF) to receive and administer the federal funding.

 Westcap Mgt.
-Ltd. is Saskatchewan‘s venture capital and private equity Fund Manager, specializing in the development, launch, and fund management of niche funds that address capital funding gaps in Saskatchewan.
-Westcap’s history and experience in delivering new funds and programs such as Golden Opportunities Fund Inc. throughout Saskatchewan, working with immigrant investment funds, and specialized investment acumen is important to the success of the program.
+Ltd. is Saskatchewan‘s venture capital and private equity Fund Manager, specializing in the development, launch, and management of niche funds that address capital funding gaps in Saskatchewan.
+Westcap’s history and experience in delivering new funds and programs throughout Saskatchewan such as Golden Opportunities Fund Inc., working with immigrant investment funds, and specialized investment acumen is important to the success of the program.

-The Government of Saskatchewan held a request for proposal deliver the HeadStart on a Home Program, providing the loans to Developers and Builders.
-Westcap was awarded the agreement to manage the business affairs of the Program.
+The Government of Saskatchewan issued a competitive request for proposal to deliver the HeadStart on a Home Program.
+Westcap was selected as the best firm to deliver the Program.

-HeadStart’s Credit Union ‘Community Champions’ have committed up to $10 million to offer down payment loans for purchasers, this pool of funds is called the HeadStart Equity Builder ProgramTM:
+HeadStart’s Credit Union ‘Community Champions’ have committed up to $10 million to offer down payment assistance loans for purchasers, this pool of funds is called the HeadStart Equity Builder ProgramTM:

-Loans are available for up to 5% of the purchase price
+Loans available for up to 5% of the purchase price

 Repayable over 5 years